mikeizbicki/cmc-csci040/project_05/README.md

        but you will also need to store the user id of the user that created a message and the time the message was created
     1. you will only get credit for this route if the message correctly shows up on the home route after creation

-> **Grading Note:**
->
-> If I can get a webpage to generate an internal server error,
-> then you will not get any points for the corresponding task.
-> I will be actively trying to generate these errors in your code,
-> so you must "code defensively" to prevent me from doing this.

 ## Optional Tasks

 The following tasks are worth 3 points each.